kingdomallies/wro24-kingdomallies/WRO/src/README.md

-Control software
+## Control software
 ====
+## Content

-This directory contains the code for the control software which is used by the vehicle to participate in the competition and which was developed by Kingdom Allies Team.
+* `parking` contains the code for the control software which is used by the vehicle to participate in the competition and which was developed by Kingdom Allies Team.